Skip to content

 Jason Stolz CLTC, CRPC

-A direct rollover is a trustee-to-trustee transfer from one qualified retirement plan to another (or to an IRA) with no money paid to you.
-Because the funds never pass through your hands, there’s no 20% mandatory withholding and no risk of missing the 60-day window.
-For many savers moving an old workplace plan, a direct rollover is the cleanest way to preserve tax deferral, keep retirement planning organized, and avoid accidental tax problems that can happen with indirect rollovers.
+A direct rollover is a trustee-to-trustee transfer from one qualified retirement plan to another — or to an IRA — with no money paid to you.
+Because the funds never pass through your hands, there is no 20% mandatory withholding and no risk of missing the 60-day redeposit window.
+For many savers moving an old workplace plan, a direct rollover is the cleanest way to preserve tax deferral, keep retirement planning organized, and avoid the accidental tax problems that arise from indirect rollovers.
+Direct rollovers commonly occur when someone leaves a job, retires, consolidates scattered accounts, or wants more control over investment choices and distribution options.
+A former employer’s 401(k), 403(b), 457(b), or TSP can often be rolled to a Traditional IRA — which can remain invested at a custodian, or be used to purchase an IRA annuity designed to provide principal protection and guaranteed lifetime income depending on goals.

-If you’re evaluating annuity options as the receiving destination, start with our guide on best annuities for 401(k) rollovers and the step-by-step breakdown for rolling over a 403(b) or 401(k) into a guaranteed annuity.
+If you are evaluating annuity options as the receiving destination, our guide on best annuities for 401(k) rollovers and the step-by-step breakdown for rolling over a 403(b) or 401(k) into a guaranteed annuity are the best starting points before comparing specific products or rates.

 Estimate Your Lifetime Income